OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 either a class, laboratory, or programming session are encouraged to seek assistance from the course instructor and the student technical leaders.
-Students should, within the bounds of the Honor Code, ask and answer questions on the Slack workspace for our course; please request assistance from the instructor and student technical leaders first through Slack before sending an email.
+Students should, within the bounds of the Honor Code, ask and answer questions on the Discord server for our course; please request assistance from the instructor and student technical leaders first through Discord before sending an email.
 Students who need the course instructor's assistance must schedule a meeting through his web site and come to the virtual meeting with all of the details needed to discuss their question.
 Students can find out the office hour